LemurPwned/video-sampler/README.md

 ## Installation and Usage

-If you intend to use all the integrations, you need all dependencies:
+If you intend to use all the integrations, you need all the dependencies:

 ```bash
 python3 -m pip install -U video_sampler[all]